-Bosnia: BEH to seek change of commitments of state-owned companies for trading on IBEX10.
-January 2018. / SEE Energy News
+Bosnia: BEH to seek change of commitments of state-owned companies for trading on IBEX, SEE Energy News

 Bulgarian Energy Holding (BEH) said that it will approach the European Commission (EC) with the proposal on the possible change in the commitments of state-owned energy companies to sell certain volumes of electricity on the day-ahead market of the Independent Bulgarian Energy Exchange (IBEX).